Here is a look at the life of Ali Abdullah Saleh, who was president of Yemen for 33 years.

 June 3, 2011 - Opposition forces launch missiles at the presidential palace, injuring Saleh and killing several others.

-June 4, 2011 - President Saleh travels to Saudi Arabia to undergo medical treatment for his injuries.
+June 4, 2011 - Saleh travels to Saudi Arabia to undergo medical treatment for his injuries.
 Vice President Abdu Rabu Mansur Hadi is left to run Yemen.

 February 27, 2012 - Attends the handover ceremony, cementing a power transfer deal to Hadi.
 The ceremony formally ends Saleh’s 33-year reign as leader.